Facts About Striped Bass.

-The largest striped bass ever recorded was a 125 pound female from North Carolina, 1891.
+The largest striped bass ever recorded was a125 pound female caught off Edenton North Carolina in April, 1891.

 The Oldest Striped Bass ever recorded was 31 years of age.

-tagged in the Chesapeake Bay was recaptured in Canadian waters, over 1,000
+A Striped bass tagged in the Chesapeake Bay was recaptured in Canadian waters, over 1,000 miles away.

 The first striped bass fishing clubs were organized just after the Civil War, and used carrier pigeons to correspond with one another.

 Striped bass are anadromous, which means they live their adult life in the ocean but travel up freshwater rivers and creeks to spawn.

 No one paid any attention to Striped Bass in fresh water impoundments until the late 1940s when Santee Cooper Lake System was impounded in South Carolina.
 When that lake was impounded, it trapped some striped bass that had gone up river to spawn.
 These fish not only survived, but thrived on the large number of shad present in Santee Cooper Lake.
 This created a popular open-water trophy striper fishery for the lake.